agentsystems/agentsystems/README.md

 **The AgentSystems approach:**
 - Run third-party agents in your environment
 - Access a federated marketplace of specialized agents
-- Maintain full control over data and infrastructure
+- Maintain control over data and infrastructure

 ### Federated Agent Marketplace

 AgentSystems uses a Git-based discovery protocol where:
-- Developers publish agents via GitHub forks with automated ownership verification
+- Developers publish agents via GitHub forks
 - Anyone can operate their own agent index alongside community indexes
 - No central authority controls listing or distribution
-- Ownership proof leverages GitHub's authentication and fork mechanisms
+- Uses GitHub's fork and authentication mechanisms for attribution

-This creates a decentralized ecosystem where agent developers can share or commercialize their work while operators maintain complete infrastructure control.
+This creates a decentralized ecosystem where agent developers can share or commercialize their work while operators maintain infrastructure control.

 ### Designed with a Zero-Trust Approach